 Drinking and Driving

-Driving under the influence of alcohol is a serious offense in Greece.
+Driving under the influence of alcohol is a serious offence in Greece.
 Police routinely set up random roadside testing.
 An additional factor for the visitor – the unfamiliar and sometimes strong drinks of Greece, Crete in particular.
-Raki goes down very smoothly, and you can quickly exceed a safe and legal blood alcohol limit – in Greece defined as 0,5 g/l – without realizing it.
+Raki goes down very smoothly, and you can quickly exceed a safe and legal blood alcohol limit – in Greece defined as 0,5 g/l – without realising it.

 The fine for driving under the influence is the highest fine, reaching up to 700 euro.
-It’s also possible to have one’s license temporarily suspended.
+It’s also possible to have one’s licence temporarily suspended.